tokio-rs/tokio/docs/net.md

 runtime's responsibility to ensure that the task is polled from within the closure passed to [`with_default`].
-A call to [`Handle::current`] accesses the thread-local set by [`with_default`] in order to return the handle to the driver for the curreent execution context.
+A call to [`Handle::current`] accesses the thread-local set by [`with_default`] in order to return the handle to the driver for the current execution context.

 ### `Handle::current` vs `Handle::default`

 Both `Handle::current` and `Handle::default` return a `Handle` instance.
-They are, however, subtily different. `Handle::current` **immediately** reads the thread-local variable storing the driver for the current driver.
-This means that `Handle::current` must be called from an execution context that set the default driver.
+They are, however, subtly different.
+Most often, `Handle::default` is the desired behavior.

+`Handle::current` **immediately** reads the thread-local variable storing the driver for the current driver.
+This means that `Handle::current` must be called from an execution context that set the default driver. `Handle::current` should be used when the handle is going to be sent to a different execution contexts and the user wishes that a specific reactor is used (see below for an example).

 On the other hand, [`Handle::default`] lazily reads the thread-local variable.
 This allows getting a `Handle` instance from *outside* of an execution context.